bethny/bethny.github.io/README.md

 # bethny.github.io
 my personal site!
 enjoy this barely-dressed html skeleton because i don't actually know how to code and i don't like bootstrap<br><br>
-*6 aug 17* – I figured out basic jQuery for the sole purpose of allowing anyone to drag me
+*6 aug 17* – I figured out basic jQuery for the sole purpose of allowing anyone to drag me<br>
+*7 aug 17* – jquery methods draggable and css are my new favorite things